 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

 As a school, we value and celebrate the diverse heritages of everybody at The Oaks.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and remembering the fallen on 11th November.
 We also value and celebrate national events, a recent example being the General Election of 2017.

 Further, children learn about being part of Britain from different perspectives.
 Two specific examples of when we teach about being part of Britain are:

-•its coasts, rivers and mountains
+its counties, coasts, rivers and mountains

-•where Britain is in relation to the rest of Europe and other countries in the world
+where Britain is in relation to the rest of Europe and other countries in the world

 Children, parents and staff have many opportunities for their voices to be heard at The Oaks Primary School.
 Democracy is central to how we operate.

 An obvious example are our circle groups.
 Whilst many schools have a democratically elected school council, we believe that every pupil should have their say, so each pupil from Year 1 to 6 is part of a mixed age council ‘family’, who, under the careful guidance and leadership of Year 6 pupils, discuss and debate issues important to the school on a fortnightly basis.
 Where appropriate, following such discussions, circle groups will vote on decisions, such as what activity to provide at a PTA event.
 Crucial to the success of circle groups is the participation of each member of staff, with teachers, support and office staff getting involved.
 Everyone is part of the process, other than the headteachers, who answer the telephones.